openfl/openfl/README.md

     haxelib dev openfl

-You may also need a development build of Lime installed
+You may also need a development build of Lime installed.